-- 38. An entity shall apply this Standard for annual financial statements covering periods beginning on or after July 1, 2002.
-Earlier application is encouraged.
-If an entity applies this Standard for a period beginning before July 1, 2002, it shall disclose that fact. - 38A.
-Paragraphs 17, 18, and 22 were amended by "Improvements to IPSASs" issued in January 2010.
-An entity shall apply those amendments for annual financial statements covering periods beginning on or after January 1, 2011.
+- 38. This International Public Sector Accounting Standard becomes effective for annual financial statements covering periods beginning on or after July 1, 2002.
 Earlier application is encouraged. - 39.
-When an entity adopts the accrual basis of accounting as defined by IPSASs for financial reporting purposes subsequent to this effective date, this Standard applies to the entity's annual financial statements covering periods beginning on or after the date of adoption.
+When an entity adopts the accrual basis of accounting, as defined by International Public Sector Accounting Standards, for financial reporting purposes, subsequent to this effective date, this Standard applies to the entity's annual financial statements covering periods beginning on or after the date of adoption.